opendr-eu/opendr/projects/python/simulation/SMPL+D_human_models/README.md

 **Note:** FBX models must have been previously generated

 Finally, instructions for setting a demo project in Webots are provided.
-In the project, one the SMPL+D models in FBX format can perform an animation from  [AMASS](https://smpl.is.tue.mpg.de/).
+In the project, the SMPL+D models (in the FBX format) can perform animations from  [AMASS](https://smpl.is.tue.mpg.de/).

 -  Download ACCAD database from AMASS (https://amass.is.tue.mpg.de/download.php)